-This sweet and savory BBQ Rib Rub Recipe is not just for ribs…use it for pulled pork, shrimp, chicken, or pork chops!
+This sweet and savory keto BBQ dry rub recipe is not just for ribs…use it for pulled pork, shrimp, chicken, or pork chops!
+I actually stole this recipe from my brother who is a master of seasoning meat for the grill.
+Don’t tell him!

 You could buy a BBQ Rib Rub in the store that is delicious…but do you know what else is in those rubs?
 Corn syrup solids, microcrystalline cellulose, dextrose, and MSG.